TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

     - Calculate raw balances for selected rows/accounts, including recursive sub accounts for autosum rows
     - Convert calculated balances to target currency
     - Iterate over each row/calculation, apply any average/by calculations
-    - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations
+    - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations..
+Iterate the whole UOR chain
-    - Iterate over each row/calculation, apply any final calculation adjustment amounts specified
+    - Lastly, iterate over each row/calculation, apply any final calculation adjustment amounts specified